achristodoulou/calendar/README.md

 ```
 Today is Thursday: yes
 Today is Assumption Day: no
-Today is Public Holiday: no
+Today is Public Holiday: no
 Now is After Working Hours: yes
 Today I am on Annual Leave: no
 Today is Annunciation Day: no